 In 2012, a 14-year-old boy was shot and killed at a local carnival.
 The murder, thought by the police to be gang related was actually the result of an ongoing rivalry between two neighboring cities.
 In response to the child's death and the ongoing dialogue about violence in schools, we asked young people to help us write about the rivalries that exist in their everyday lives.

 For 14 weeks, middle- and high-school students conducted "real" research.
-They collected the details of their own experiences along with those of law enforcement, social workers, gang affiliates and others whose lives were touched by the perpetrators of juvenile crime to compile an honest script that examines everyday acts of violence among teens.
+They collected the details of their own experiences along with those of law enforcement, social workers, gang affiliates and others whose lives were touched by the perpetrators of juvenile crime to compile an honest script that examines everyday acts of violence among teens and adults.

-Multiple stories revolve around Donte, whose father orchestrates violent acts against his mother and Charlie who bears the brunt of Donte's home life at school.
+Multiple stories revolve around Donte, whose father orchestrates violent acts against his mother and Charlie who bears the brunt of Donte's life at home everyday in school.
 This simple yet alarming glimpse inside the lives other young people taunted daily by emotional and physical assaults ends with "Talk Back" sessions for audience feedback and reflections.

 The education curators at Weatherspoon Art Museum asked us to develop something creative with children to accompany Leonardo Drew's Existed.
 We took a group of our youngest performance students to view his large scale installations and had them respond to them while we took notes.
 The strange and arresting objects in Drew's work lends itself to introspection and expression of curiosities.
 At their direction, we found items that reminded them of the ones they saw in Drew's work and used them as props.
 The children's unguarded response and natural choreography gave us great material to apply to Charles Mingus' "Freedom" and Rahsaan Roland Kirk's "Blacknuss."
 Their avant guard style punctuated a moving commentary on life, loss and rebirth all from a child's perspective.